personwithbeans/Bruce-Key-Copier/README.md

 Thank's to icy.1 on discord for providing an example just demonstrating rendering lines for me to start working of off.

-Only device currently supported is the Lilygo T-Embed series
+##Only device currently intended to be supported is the Lilygo T-Embed series

 # Key Copy Utility for Bruce JS Interpreter